 The Botanical Society of Britain and Ireland (BSBI) appoints recorders for each vice-county who are always delighted to receive records of both common and interesting plant species.

-County Durham (VC 66): John Durkin (email@example.com)
+County Durham (VC 66): Keith Robson (firstname.lastname@example.org)

 South Northumberland (VC 67): Professor John Richards (email@example.com) and Margaret Rogers (firstname.lastname@example.org)